 Daria Saville vs. Yulia Putintseva: Prediction and Match Betting Odds | WTA Ningbo, China Women Singles 2023

-In the WTA Ningbo, China Women Singles 2023 Round of 32 on Sunday, we have a matchup of No. 81-ranked Yulia Putintseva versus No. 264 Daria Saville.
+No. 264-ranked Daria Saville will meet No. 81 Yulia Putintseva in the WTA Ningbo, China Women Singles 2023 Round of 32 on Monday, September 25.

-Putintseva is favored (-165) in this match, compared to the underdog Saville, who is +130.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!